 The Relay and its corporate siblings — the Chevrolet Uplander, Pontiac Montana SV6 and Buick Terraza — are billed as "crossover sport vans."
 They blend SUV-like styling touches with the functionality of a "mid-van."
-Practical features include sliding side doors and a low step-in height, but all of GM's divisions are avoiding the stigma associated with the minivan's tame image.
-It's the first Saturn model to seat seven passengers.
+Practical features include sliding side doors and a low step-in height, but all of General Motors' divisions are avoiding the stigma associated with the minivan's tame image.
+The Relay is the first Saturn model to seat seven passengers.

 The basic look of the Relay is recognizably Saturn, but SUV-like styling cues include wide C-pillars and a horizontal grille.
 The Relay has ebony-colored lower cladding.
 The wheels measure 17 inches in diameter, and the optional roof rack has tubular-shaped side rails.

-Seven passengers fit inside; the Relay has three rows of seats.
-The second- and third-row seats may be folded and removed.
+Seven passengers fit inside, and the Relay has three rows of seats.
+The second- and third-row seats can be folded and removed.
 The third-row bench is split 50/50.
 The seats in the base model have cloth inserts and "protein" vinyl bolsters that have a leatherlike appearance.
-Uplevel versions may be equipped with leather-appointed seats.
-Cargo volume totals 140.7 cubic feet with all the seats folded and 32.3 cubic feet when all the seats are up.
+Uplevel versions can be equipped with leather-appointed seats.
+Cargo volume totals 136.5 cubic feet with all the seats folded and 26.9 cubic feet when all the seats are up.

 The Relay gets a three-spoke steering wheel that's leather wrapped in the uplevel model.
 Light maple-colored woodgrain decorates the radio and climate-control trim plate.

 The Relay is available in two models, the Relay 2 and Relay 3.
 An overhead console and rail system are installed.
-Standard equipment includes a backseat DVD entertainment system, power heated mirrors, a six-speaker CD/MP3 stereo, power windows and locks, and remote keyless entry.
-The uplevel model adds a power driver's seat, a power-sliding door on the passenger side and rear climate controls and a convenience package that includes power rear quarter windows, among other things.
+Standard equipment includes a backseat DVD entertainment system, power heated mirrors, an eight-speaker CD/MP3-capable stereo, power windows and locks, and remote keyless entry.
+The Relay 3 adds a power driver's seat, a power-sliding door on the passenger side and rear climate controls.
+A power-sliding door on the driver's side is optional.

 Under the Hood

 GM's 3.5-liter V-6 engine generates 201 horsepower and 216 pounds-feet of torque — slightly less in all-wheel drive versions.
 For 2006, a new 3.9-liter V-6 is optional in front-drive Relay 3 models.
-It features variable valve timing and generates an estimated 235 hp and 239 pounds-feet of torque and works with a four-speed-automatic transmission.
+It features variable valve timing and generates an estimated 235 hp and 239 pounds-feet of torque.
+Both engines work with a four-speed-automatic transmission.
 When properly equipped, the Relay can tow up to 3,500 pounds.
-Versatrak all-wheel drive and traction control are optional.
+Versatrak all-wheel drive is optional on Relay 3 models.

 All-disc antilock brakes, GM's OnStar communication system and daytime running lights are standard, while traction control is standard only on front-drive Relay 3 models.
 An integrated child-safety seat, rear parking assist and GM's StabiliTrak electronic stability system are optional.
 Seat-mounted side-impact airbags are available for the first two rows of seats.